edwardcallow/tesco-jargon/y.md

 ## Y is for…

 #### Young worker
 Someone above school-leaving age but below the age of 18.
-Subject to restictions on the hours and types of work they can do.
+Covered by Young workers policy and subject to restictions on the hours and types of work they can do.

-See Young workers policy.